transcom/mymove-docs/docs/dev/tools/docusaurus.md

 These are some common edits you might want to make to the documentation.
 The official documentation for Docusaurus also contains an [exhaustive overview of the features available](https://docusaurus.io/docs/markdown-features) to you.
 It is recommended to read through their docs for more context and instructions.

-:::info Front Matter
+:::info Frontmatter

-What is front matter?
+What is frontmatter?

 :::